 The GED® exam contains four individual and separated tests that cover these subject fields: Social Studies, Mathematical Reasoning, Reasoning through Language Arts, and Science.

-- Test-takers are not allowed to already hold a high school diploma
+- Test-takers are not allowed to already hold a high school diploma.

-- Test-takers are not allowed to be signed up for any other school program
+- Test-takers are not allowed to be signed up for any other school program.

 GED scoring is done on a scale between 100 and 200.
 Below passing: 100-144.
-HS equivalent score: 145-164.
+High School Equivalency score: 145-164.
 College-ready score: 165-174.
 College-ready score plus college credits: 175- 200.

 GED registration, payments, and test scheduling all is done online at GED.com.
 You are asked to set up a personal account at the portal MyGED where you will be guided efficiently through all processes.

-Not all testing centers administer both tests, so please get well-informed.
+Not all testing centers administer both HSE tests, so please get well-informed.
 If you need some accommodation, you should apply in a timely manner on the GED or HiSET website or get in touch with a testing center near you for assistance.